HKUSTGZ-IADC/LCECalib/README.md

 git clone https://github.com/HKUSTGZ-IADC/LibQPEP-LCECalib
 ```

-2. (Optional) You need to download the preliminary E2VID for image reconstruction from events if needed.
-I recommend you to use the code in docker.
+2. You need to download the preliminary E2VID for image reconstruction from events if needed.
 ```
 git clone https://github.com/HKUSTGZ-IADC/E2Calib-LCECalib
 ```